MedSAE: Dissecting MedCLIP Representations with Sparse Autoencoders: Experiments and Results

 \subsection{Interpretable Feature Disentanglement: Monosemanticity of SAE Neurons and Medical Class Correlations}

 We select the model that achieves the best neuron-class entropy on CheXpert14x200.
-This model also maintains a favorable sparsity–reconstruction balance, with a 0.20\% L0 activation rate and a 0.98 feature variance explained (FVE) despite a significant amount of dead neurons (30\%).
-Those results align with reasonable sparsity settings as identified by \cite{gao2024scaling}.
+This model also maintains a favorable sparsity–reconstruction balance, with a 0.20\% L0 activation rate and a 0.98 fraction of variance explained (FVE) despite a significant amount of dead neurons (30\%).
+Our results align with reasonable sparsity settings as identified by~\cite{gao2024scaling}.
+However, these metrics do not directly assess whether the resulting representations are interpretable or monosemantic.
+We analyze how the sparsity–reconstruction trade-off relates to interpretability metrics in Appendix 7.1.
 As expected, we find that neurons from the SAE exhibit lower entropy compared to MedCLIP’s raw embeddings, indicating improved monosemantic behavior (2.25 vs 2.38).
+This trend is also visually depicted in Figure~\ref{fig:neuron_class_correlation}.

-\subsection{Discovering Medical Concepts via MedGEMMA-Based Automated Interpretability}
+\subsection{Discovering Medical Concepts via MedGemma-Based Automated Interpretability}

 Our previous analyses suggest that some SAE neurons exhibit strong correlations with specific medical concepts, indicative of monosemanticity.
-However, while such patterns point to interpretability, they do not reveal the real semantic of each neuron.
-To uncover these latent concepts, we apply the MedGEMMA-Based Automated Interpretability framework introduced in Section~\ref{sec:method:medgemma}.
+However, while such patterns point to interpretability, they do not reveal the real semantics of each neuron.
+To uncover these latent concepts, we apply the MedGemma-Based Automated Interpretability framework introduced in Section~\ref{sec:method:medgemma}.
+Appendix 7.2 reports the prompts used in the MedGemma.

+We conducted this evaluation across three conditions: (1) neurons from our trained SAE model, (2) raw MedCLIP embeddings, and (3) a control condition where neuron-concept pairs from the SAE were randomly shuffled to test for statistical artifacts.
+The density–accuracy curves of this detection task are presented in Figure~\ref{fig:naming_eval_accuracy}.
+While the overall shape of the distributions is similar, SAE neurons yield a noticeably higher density at high detection accuracies compared to both MedCLIP and the shuffled control.
+This suggests that SAE neurons are not only more interpretable but also more consistently associated with distinct medical concepts.
+Importantly, the drop in performance for the shuffled case confirms that meaningful interpretations are not emerging by chance.

-We examine the individual neurons with the highest interpretation accuracy.
+To further analyze interpretability at a finer scale, we examined the individual neurons with the highest interpretation accuracy.
 As shown in Table~\ref{tab:top_named_neurons_unique}, we identified 21 different SAE neuron interpretations with detection accuracy above 70\%, in contrast to just two for MedCLIP embeddings.
 Many of these neurons align with clinically coherent concepts such as \textit{severe pulmonary edema}, \textit{right-sided pleural effusion}, or \textit{cardiomegaly with vascular congestion}.
 Overall, these findings provide additional evidence that the SAE architecture promotes disentanglement, giving rise to individual neurons that robustly encode specific and medically meaningful concepts.